Back to Finger Lakes site Skip to content

 Emily Howland

-Dedicated teacher of those formerly enslaved, world’s first female bank director, ardent suffragist.
+Dedicated teacher of those formerly enslaved.
+World’s first female bank director.
+Ardent suffragist.

 Emily organized women’s rights lectures and meetings with Susan B. Anthony and Elizabeth Cady Stanton, gave speeches to convention crowds and to members of Congress, and even took tea with Queen Victoria.